-The FINE statement is used with ACCUR command to set positioning accuracy to FINE.
-The system constant has a value of 1.
-This value can be used as constant 1 in the expression.
+The FINE statement is positioning accuracy. sets this positioning used with the ACCUR to set As the name implies, FINE accuracy to fine.

+As a system constant, FINE has a value of 1.
+If you wanted to, you could use it in your program as a constant having the value 1.

 However, do not do it since it makes your program unnecessarily complicated.

-For information on positioning accuracy, refer to the ACCUR command.
+You cannot substitute into system constants such as FINE.
+For information on positioning accuracy, see the ACCUR command.